danielaparker/jsoncons/src/doc/Classes/json.md

 Exchanges the values of `a` and `b`

 ### Deprecated member types

+    bool is_custom() const

+    template <class T>
+    const T& custom_data() const
+If the value is custom, returns a reference to the custom value, otherwise throws

+    template <class T>
+    T& custom_data()
+If the value is custom, returns a reference to the custom value, otherwise throws

     null_type
 typedefed to `jsoncons::null_type` for backwards compatability, use `jsoncons::null_type` instead